TiredMir/Coin/README.md

 # Usage
 1. You can launch the program by typing `python coin.py`
 2. Or you could `chmod +x coin.py` and create a softlink to the program in your PATH.
+Also use `coin -h` for the help menu.
+A man page is coming soon.

 # Further information
 Currently only Unix based systems are supported but support for Windows is coming soon.
 There might even be a GUI.
+The support for API keys is not yet available as it introduced complications.
+I will implement it eventually if there's a strong userbase.
+I wanted to mention this was made possible by the wonderful API created by Manuel "Manny" Vergel on https://currencyconverter.com

 # But why?
 "Science isn't about why, it's about why not?"